tfpauly/privacy-proxy/draft-private-access-tokens.md

 Issuer refuses to issue more tokens, it responds with an HTTP 429 (Too Many Requests) error to the Mediator, which will forward the error to the client.

-The Issuer determines the correct ORIGIN_TOKEN_KEY by using the decrypted ORIGIN_NAME value.
-Issuers are expected to be able to deterministically select the correct key based on information sent in the request.
-Clients do not indicate the ORIGIN_TOKEN_KEY to use, to prevent Origins from choosing per-client keys.
+The Issuer determines the correct ORIGIN_TOKEN_KEY by using the decrypted ORIGIN_NAME value and AccessTokenRequest.token_key_id.
+If there is no ORIGIN_TOKEN_KEY whose truncated key ID matches AccessTokenRequest.token_key_id, the Issuer MUST return an HTTP 400 error to Mediator.

 ### Issuer-to-Mediator Response {#response-one}